-Voice and messaging applications platform provider Plivo announced today that it has closed a $1.75M seed round of financing from investment firms Andreessen Horowitz, Battery Ventures, Qualcomm Incorporated and SV Angel.
+Voice and messaging applications platform provider Plivo announced today that it has closed a $1.75M seed round of financing from investment firms Andreessen Horowitz, Battery Ventures, Qualcomm Incorporated, and SV Angel.

 Founded in September 2011, Plivo is disrupting the hosted telephony space with the most scalable and feature-rich voice and messaging platform wrapped with flexible APIs and backed by 24/7 support.
-Plivo provides the highest level of reliability for enterprises that need a hosted environment for their voice and messaging applications, and enables enterprises, service providers and web developers to build applications that seamlessly integrate the web with telephony, both fixed and mobile.
+Plivo provides the highest level of reliability for enterprises that need a hosted environment for their voice and messaging applications, and enables enterprises, service providers, and web developers to build applications that seamlessly integrate the web with telephony, both fixed and mobile.

-Since Plivo Cloud went live just a few months ago, the company has quietly signed on dozens of enterprise-class customers.
+Since Plivo went live just a few months ago, the company has quietly signed on dozens of enterprise-class customers.

 One of them is Imprezzio, a software solutions company that works primarily with Fortune 100 insurance and financial customers.
-“Reliability and scalability are our top priorities, given the business our clients are in” said Kelly Birr, CIO at Imprezzio.
+“Reliability and scalability are our top priorities, given the business our clients are in,” says Kelly Birr, CIO at Imprezzio.
 “Before switching to Plivo, we used another provider that essentially forced us to use their carrier contracts, at a huge markup, and just didn’t deliver on the reliability side.
 Our experience with Plivo has been completely different — the company and its platform are flexible and easy to work with, yet rock solid.
 They have exceeded our expectations at every turn.”

-“We are very excited about our investment in Plivo,” said Roger Lee, General Partner at Battery Ventures.
+“We are very excited about our investment in Plivo,” says Roger Lee, General Partner at Battery Ventures.
 “Hosted telephony is poised to explode as more companies move their applications to the cloud.
 Plivo’s technology delivers incredible value to enterprise customers and has the potential to seriously disrupt the space.
 We’re proud to partner with the management team and support the company to help drive growth and capture the opportunity ahead.”